MoonPoet/xaprb-src/content/about.md

   directly, but because I don't look for external validation, I don't naturally think to give it to others.
 I'd like to improve at that, so please prompt me if you feel comfortable doing so.
+- **Detailed but minimalist.** Because I am data-driven and perfectionist, I strive for simplicity so I can keep my mind clear and undistracted.
+I like systems to be explained and governed by elegant, predictable models and rules.
+  I will challenge complicated spreadsheets, algorithms, or agreements and ask if they can be simpler and clearer.
-- **Open-minded but independent.** I learn the most from people who disagree with me.
+- **Open-minded but independent.** I don't really value other people's opinions or judgments of me, but I value the information they can give me, so I'm happy---even eager---to get outside perspectives and observations.
+I learn the most from people who disagree with me.
 I suspend my beliefs, ask questions to draw out their views, take what I like and leave the rest, and even play devil's advocate against myself.
 This can disturb some people, because it looks like I am rudderless and lack self-confidence.
-It's true that I move the rudder freely, because it is not the rudder that guides me; it is the North Star.
-And it is self-acceptance, not self-confidence, that enables me to let go of doubt and act.
+It's true that I move the rudder freely, because it is not the rudder that guides me; it is my personal North Star.
+And it is self-acceptance, not self-confidence, that enables me to release doubts and act swiftly.

 Please feel free to give me feedback that will help me learn more about myself!
+It's OK to be very direct about this; you won't hurt my feelings.
+(See above.)

 <p style="clear:both">
   &nbsp;